 Testing the RFID RC522

-1. Let’s now clone install the spidev library to our Raspberry Pi by using the following “pip” command.
+1. Let’s now install the spidev library to our Raspberry Pi by using the following “pip” command.

 We rely on the spidev library to interact with the RFID reader interface.